How to Use Meetup.com to Grow Your Business

 If you don’t plan to have huge meetups at first, the basic plan works just fine.

-For business owners that want hundreds of people to be able to attend, the Unlimited plan is the way to go.
+For business owners who want hundreds of people to be able to attend, the Unlimited plan is the way to go.

 Once you’ve paid on the following page, your account will be ready to create events.